 This advanced cancer-fighting technology allows radiotherapy specialists to fully map out and visualize mesothelioma tumors, to target tumors more efficiently and protect healthy organs and tissue.
 Therefore, every customized treatment targets the same malignancies.

 Currently, the Mesothelioma Treatment Center include specialists in thoracic surgery, critical care, oncology, radiation oncology, radiation, pathology, and pulmonary medicine.
-The following doctors lead the mesothelioma:
+The following doctors lead the mesothelioma program:

 - Bryan Burt, M.D.